bobeobibo/phigaro/README.md

                         If you have precomputed prodigal and/or hmmer data you can provide paths to the files in the following format: program:address/to/the/file.
 In place of program you should write hmmer or prodigal.
 If you need to provide both files you should pass them separetely as two parametres.
+  --save-fasta          Save all phage fasta sequences in a fasta file.
   -d, --delete-shorts   Exclude sequences with length < 20000 automatically.
   -m MODE, --mode MODE  You can launch Phigaro at one of 3 modes: basic, abs, without_gc.
 Default is basic.
 Read more about
                         modes at https://github.com/bobeobibo/phigaro/